 - Have your child seated in the boat, not on the edge.

 - If you can, carry a cell phone in case of emergency.

 Other Water Safety Tips

-- Check your home for drowning hazards, such as ponds, pools, cisterns and buckets.
+- Check your home for drowning hazards, such as ponds and cisterns.

 - Keep the toilet lid down.

 - Keep the bathroom door closed (except during a bath or shower).